ottopanini/spring-batch-developer-course/README.md

 This is fully restartable.
 Low Overhead.

 ### remote chunking
 Scale chunking over multiple JVMs.
+If Input is hardly shardable.
+The master does the reading and sends it over the wire (in opposition to remote partitioning which just only sends a description of the 'page' to read).